What is Excess Solar Management?

 The energy monitor tracks your electrical system's power status in real time.
 When it detects net production (you're generating more solar energy than you're using), the system activates your connected smart devices.
 Here's how it works:

-• Automatic Balancing: If your consumption exceeds production, the system reduces or turns off devices to maintain optimal energy balance
+Automatic Balancing: If your consumption exceeds production, the system reduces or turns off devices to maintain optimal energy balance- EV Charger Integration: Specifically, for EV chargers, the excess solar feature adjusts charge rates dynamically based on excess solar production.
+Amperage settings can also be configured to respect panel limitations.

 Configuring Excess Solar Management

-4. Select your energy monitor (should show enabled when properly set up)
+Select your energy monitor (should show enabled when correctly set up)

-• Enable automation for each device (toggle to green)
+Enable automation for each device (toggle to green)6.
+Configure EV charger-specific settings:

 Configuring Connected Smart Devices